-Palmer and similar conventional cursive styles require students to learn between no pen lifts, and the remaining six require only one pen lift.
+(depending on the method) to make the transition from manuscript to cursive in grades 2 and 3, usually with a different slope.
+Getty-Dubay Italic requires only one letter path change from basic to cursive and six require only one pen lift.
 This generally translates into more ease in drawing lowercase letters.
 Basic italic letters are based on oval shapes rather than the circles or tear shapes found in other systems.
 These traits tend to help younger writers and those with special needs (e.g., motor skill issues, dysgraphia and dyslexia).